 Situated on the Eastern part of the South American continent and bordering the Atlantic Ocean, Brazil is a beautiful country and a fascinating melting pot of African, Indian, and Portuguese cultures.
 With a pristine coastline dotted with idyllic beaches and even more spectacular tourist attractions such as the iconic Christ the Redeemer statue and the majestic Sugarloaf Mountain, it’s easy to understand why this charming place is fast becoming a vacation hotspot.
 There are also amazing resorts and hotels to stay in Brazil.
 When it comes to buildings and monuments, this picturesque Latin American country never disappoints, housing some of the world’s most revered architectural gems like Planalto and Alvorada Palaces, to name but a few.
-To get a better understanding of the country’s elating cultural heritage and diverse architectural ingenuity, check out this article for a listing of famous buildings in Brazil.
+To get a better understanding of the country’s elating cultural heritage and diverse architectural ingenuity, continue reading to find out more about the top famous buildings in Brazil.

 Brazil is famously known for its talented soccer players, intoxicating samba festivals, and the serene Amazon rainforest.
 But did you also know that this beautiful country is home to some of the world’s most fascinating museums?
 Tucked away in the lush surroundings of Flamengo Park, in Rio De Janeiro’s Centro District, this elegant museum designed by architect Affonso Eduardo is a beautiful blend of rationalist architecture and its charming environment.
 Inaugurated in 1948, this modern art museum, as its name suggests, boasts the most comprehensive collections of Brazilian artwork and is one of the most significant cultural institutions in the country.